robert-nemet/dc-playground/README.md

 ## Issues

 MariaDB requires to delete ./maria folder for each change to the docker-compose file, if changes affects mariadb(like passwords, etc.)

+## Observations

+Start setup with `make start_observer`.
+On `http://localhost:3000` you will see Grafana.
+Login with `admin` and `grafana`.
+Prometheus is added as data source.
+To start load test run `make restart COMPOSE_FILE=compose-extended.yml APP=vegeta`.
+Duration is defined in `compose-extended.yml` file.